EhsunD/Devops-task4/README.md

 # Devops-task4
-This task is a introduction to Ddocker Swarm.
+This tasks is a introduction to Ddocker Swarm.

 # Step1:
 Deploy a 3-node Docker Swarm cluster using Docker in Docker (DinD)